maidsafe/rfcs/text/0036-launcher-api-v0.5/0036-nfs-api-v0.5.md

 API to move or copy the file from source directory to a destination directory.
 The source path and destination path must already exists or Bad Request(400) error will be returned.

-If a file is moved/copied the version history will be not be available at the destination directory.

 #### Request